bibekanandadatta/bibekanandadatta.github.io/_posts/2023-03-20-getting-started-with-fenicsx.md

     u_plotter.save_graphic('contour.pdf')
     ```

-4. Now run the python code from the Ubuntu terminal:
+4. Now run the Python code from the Ubuntu terminal:

     ```
     (fenicsx) $ python3 poisson.py
     ```

-5. This should save `.h5` and `.xdmf` files with the results and save the mesh and contour plot of the primary variable `.pdf` files in the working directory.
+5. This should save the `.h5` and `.xdmf` files with the results and save the mesh and contour plot of the primary variable `.pdf` files in the working directory.